Processing math: 0%

 Chern-Weil Theorem

-Recall that given a vector bundle on $M$, there exists (many) connections $\nabla^E\mathpunct{:}\Gamma(E)\to\Gamma(T^\ast M\otimes E)$, which can be extended to $\nabla^E\mathpunct{:}\Omega^\cdot(M;E)\to\Omega^{\cdot+1}(M;E)$, and we defined the curvature (operator) $R^E$ of $\nabla^E$ as
+Recall that given a vector bundle on M, there exists (many) connections \nabla^E\mathpunct{:}\Gamma(E)\to\Gamma(T^\ast M\otimes E), which can be extended to \nabla^E\mathpunct{:}\Omega^\cdot(M;E)\to\Omega^{\cdot+1}(M;E), and we defined the curvature (operator) R^E of \nabla^E as

 R^E=(\nabla^E)^2\in\Omega^{\cdot+2}(M;\End(E)),

 it can be viewed as a matrix of 2-forms.
-What is more, it satisfy the Bianchi identity $[\nabla^E,R^E]=0$.
+What is more, it satisfy the Bianchi identity [\nabla^E,R^E]=0.

-For any smooth section $A$ of the bundle of $\End(E)$ (which is a vector bundle of fiber $\End(E_p)$, where $E_p$ is the fiber of $E$ at $p$), the fiberwise trace of $A$ is a smooth function on $M$, denote it by $\tr[A]$.
-The function $\tr[A]$ further induces a map
+For any smooth section A of the bundle of \End(E) (which is a vector bundle of fiber \End(E_p), where E_p is the fiber of E at p), the fiberwise trace of A is a smooth function on M, denote it by \tr[A].
+The function \tr[A] further induces a map

-\omega\otimes A&\mapsto\tr[A]\omega,
+\begin{align*} \tr:\Omega^\cdot(M;\End(E))&\to\Omega^\cdot(M),\\ \omega\otimes A&\mapsto\tr[A]\omega, \end{align*}

-where $\omega\in\Omega^\cdot(M)$ and $A\in\Gamma(\End(E))$, we still call it the function of trace.
+where \omega\in\Omega^\cdot(M) and A\in\Gamma(\End(E)), we still call it the function of trace.

-We also extend the Lie bracket operation on $\End(E)$ to $\Omega^\cdot(M,\End(E))$ as
+We also extend the Lie bracket operation on \End(E) to \Omega^\cdot(M,\End(E)) as

 [A,B]=A\wedge B-(-1)^{|A||B|}A\wedge B,